Unleash/unleash-client-nextjs/README.md

 It's possible to run this SDK in Next.js Edge Middleware.
 This is a great use case for A/B testing, where you can transparently redirect users to different pages based on a feature flag.
 Target pages can be statically generated, improving performance.

-Refer to [`./example/README.md#Middleware`](https://github.com/Unleash/unleash-client-nextjs/tree/main/example#middleware) for implementation example.
+Refer to [`./example/README.md#Middleware`](https://github.com/Unleash/unleash-client-nextjs/tree/main/example#middleware) for an implementation example.

 ## C).
 Client-side only - simple use case and for development purposes (CSR)